numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

   \begin{abstract}

-We present an experimental setup and procedure for benchmarking numerical optimization algorithms in a black-box scenario.
+We present a budget-free experimental setup and procedure for benchmarking numerical optimization algorithms in a black-box scenario.
 This procedure can be applied with the COCO_ benchmarking platform.
 We describe initialization of and input to the algorithm and touch upon the relevance of termination and restarts.
-We reconsider parameter tuning and the concept of recommendations for benchmarking with COCO_.
+We finally reconsider parameter tuning and the concept of recommendations for benchmarking with COCO_.

 .. raw:: latex